AbdelkaderDe/DSAG-TechXChange-XP260/exercises/ex3/ex3.1/README.md

 - ❌ **No object-level validation:** A support user can manipulate customers IDs in the API to access other customer's data, including credit card numbers.
 - ❌ **No data classification:** Credit card numbers are not annotated as sensitive, so audit logging isn't triggered.
-- ❌ **No data masking:** Credit card numbers are displayed in full to all users.
+- ❌ **No data masking:** Credit card numbers are displayed in plain text to all users.
 - ❌ **No Audit Trail:**  No logging of access attempts to customers & incidents data, making security monitoring impossible.
 - ❌ **No audit logging:** No record of who accessed which customers, when, or what they did.
 - ❌ **Compliance Gap:** Lacks detailed audit records required by regulations like GDPR, SOX, and industry standards.